 What It’s Like to Go to Medical School in Washington, D.C.

-Despite being the capital city of the United States, Washington, D.C. is not a city, nor is it a state; it’s a federal district that was formed in 1790.
+Despite being the capital city of the United States, Washington, D.C., is neither a city nor a state; it’s a federal district that was established in 1790.
 It’s home to the three branches of the federal government: the White House, the Capitol, and the Supreme Court.

-It also houses a ton of US history, from the Library of Congress—the largest library in the world—to the Lincoln Memorial to the National Mall to the Smithsonian National Museum to Arlington National Cemetery to Ford’s Theatre, history is everywhere.
+It also houses a wealth of US history, from the Library of Congress—the largest library in the world—to the Lincoln Memorial, the National Mall, the Smithsonian National Museum, Arlington National Cemetery, and Ford’s Theatre, making history a constant presence.

-Going to medical school is very unique in that Washington, D.C. offers opportunities to influence medical policy through advocacy from a government level for policies that benefit patients as well as engage in global health activities.
-Each program takes advantage of this in their own way.
+Attending medical school is unique in that Washington, D.C., offers opportunities to influence medical policy through advocacy at the government level, promoting policies that benefit patients, as well as engaging in global health activities.
+Each program utilizes this approach in its own way.

 Furthermore, if you have a heavy interest in bench research, the National Institutes of Health (NIH) is a metro ride away.
 Some people are able to take a year off for research if they choose to do so.